Top 10 Romantic Places in Indochina

 Deep in its forests, the elegant spires of Angkor Wat soar skyward above the sprawling ruins of Angkor.
 Endless bas-relief galleries line the walls and tell the tales of Cambodian history and legend.
 Tranquil, massive stone faces gaze down at people with enigmatic smiles at Bayon Temple, just luring you to discover why the great architectural art treasure was abandoned.
 These centuries-old temples will definitely give people an unforgettable experience of Khmer architecture and the rich history of Cambodia.

 Besides the temples, the laid-back ambiance also adds charm to this city.
 No traffic jams.
 French colonial atmosphere is well preserved.
 Tuk-tuk is still a popular mode of transportation.
-Those laid-back, relaxing feeling commands everyone who visits to take on a relaxed demeanor, to let go of all stress and worry.
+That laid-back, relaxing feeling commands everyone who visits to take on a relaxed demeanor, to let go of all stress and worry.

 In front of Angkor Wat in Siem Reap.
 Photo Credit: Philip & Michelle